 Young Actors Summer Institute (YASI)

-YASI is the best place for a summer full of theater for all ages!
-In addition to the full YASI program (ages 10-18), additional program include YASI Jr. (grades 1 – 4), YASI Players (grades 5 – 9), YASI Shakes (grades 10 – 12), and YASI Masters (high school and college students).
+Our Young Actors Summer Institute (YASI) is the best place for a summer full of theater for all ages!
+In addition to the full YASI program (grades 5-graduated seniors), additional program include YASI Jr. (grades 1 – 4), YASI Players (grades 5 – 9), YASI Shakes (grades 10 – 12), and YASI Masters (high school and college students).

 The Young Actors Summer Institute (YASI) is one of the most comprehensive summer arts enrichment programs in New England.
 For 4 1/2 weeks, students ages 10 to 18 choose from a variety of electives, including playwriting, musical theater, improvisation, Shakespeare, stage combat and more.
 Taught by Trinity Rep’s acting company, education staff, Brown/Trinity Rep MFA students and alums, and local working artists, YASI culminates in two public performances on the Trinity Rep stage.
 There is an optional extension week for high school students called YASI Shakes.